Ethical Leadership in Business 2019

 Susanne Emonet, a Vice President at the Kudelski Group, talked of the risks to people in the new digital world.
 She pointed out that everything was hackable, from the connected hoover at home to the national power grid.
 Her company is a global leader in digital security and convergent media solutions and is based in Switzerland.
 Education and understanding are needed to build trust, she said, and to increase cybersecurity standards.
 People don't often know where data goes and where it is being collected and stored; they need to be more aware of how their devices expose them.

-The afternoon’s Tech & Trust Talk featured Kaspar Kork from the Estonian Investment Agency and Marylaure Blochart from the Geneva Institute for Wealth Management.
+The afternoon’s Tech & Trust Talk featured Kaspar Kork from the Estonian Investment Agency and Marylaure Bloch from Optic Technology and the University of Geneva.
 They spoke about the digital culture in Estonia and China.
 For example, the Chinese government is developing the 'social credit system' to standardize assessment of citizens' and businesses' economic and social reputation.
 The system uses big data analysis technology and can be seen as a form of mass surveillance.
 Its accuracy is not 100 per cent and a uniform national system is not yet fully in place.